 ii.
 The disturbed area of a development site shall be landscaped to provide long-term erosion control.

 iii.
-Landscape plantings should encourage the use of drought-tolerant native vegetation such as those described in the Department of Fish and Wildlife’s “Plants for Wildlife in Western Washington.”
+Landscape plantings should encourage the use of drought-tolerant native vegetation

 iv.
 All landscaping must be completed in landslide and erosion hazard areas before a development will receive a final inspection.